-Antarctic ice cores reveal that during the past 800 kyr, the atmospheric $CO_2$ concentration (Petit et al., 1999; Jouzel et al., 2007) varied synchronously with the global ice volume (Waelbroeck et al., 2002; Spratt and Lisiecki, 2016).
-The most straightforward explanation for this fact is that $CO_2$ drives glacial cycles together with orbital variations, and the longest, 100-kyr component of the late Quaternary glacial cycles, which is absent in the orbital forcing, is the direct response to $CO_2$ forcing where 100-kyr component is the dominant one.
-However, simulations with climate-ice sheet models of different complexity (e.g. Berger et al., 1999; Crowley and Hyde, 2008; Ganopolski and Calov, 2011; Abe-Ouchi et al., 2013) show

-- 5 that long glacial cycles (i.e. cycles with typical periodicity of ca. 100 ka) can be simulated with constant CO2 concentration if the latter is sufficiently low.
+Antarctic ice cores reveal that during the past 800 kyr, the atmospheric CO2 concentration (Petit et al., 1999; Jouzel et al., 2007) varied synchronously with the global ice volume (Waelbroeck et al., 2002; Spratt and Lisiecki, 2016).
+The most straightforward explanation for this fact is that CO2 drives glacial cycles together with orbital variations, and the longest, 100-kyr component of the late Quaternary glacial cycles, which is absent in the orbital forcing, is the direct response to CO2 forcing where 100-kyr component is the dominant one.
+However, simulations with climate-ice sheet models of different complexity (e.g. Berger et al., 1999; Crowley and Hyde, 2008; Ganopolski and Calov, 2011; Abe-Ouchi et al., 2013) show that long glacial cycles (i.e. cycles with typical periodicity of ca. 100 ka) can be simulated with constant CO2 concentration if the latter is sufficiently low.
 Moreover, these model simulations show that not only the dominant periodicity, but also the timing of glacial cycles, can be correctly simulated without CO2 forcing.
-This fact strongly suggests an opposite interpretation of close correlation between global ice volume and CO2 during Quaternary glacial cycles - namely that glacial cycles represent a strongly nonlinear response of the Earth system to orbital forcing (Paillard, 1998) while variations in CO2 - 10 globalize the direct response of ice sheets to the orbital forcing.
+This fact strongly suggests an opposite interpretation of close correlation between global ice volume and CO2 during Quaternary glacial cycles - namely that glacial cycles represent a strongly nonlinear response of the Earth system to orbital forcing (Paillard, 1998) while variations in CO2 concentration are directly driven by ice sheets fluctuations.
+In turn, CO2 variations additionally amplify and globalize the direct response of the Earth system to the orbital forcing.